 All water gardens have algae but too much algae can cause the water to become cloudy and turn green.
 Water naturally contains many elements, mineral salts, and nitrates.
 When sunlight hits the water, the temperature increases and evaporation takes place.
-The mineral salts, nitrates etc. are left behind and the water is 100% pure.
 This is compounded every time more water is added.
 Algae feed on the salts and nitrates and proliferate when concentrations are increased.

 Birds feed on seed, berries, fruit, nuts, and insects.
 Some of these things can be provided by plant material in your own garden.
 Look for the bird symbol beside plants in our Garden Guide to quickly identify special ornamental plants that provide these materials.
 Plants that attract birds range in size.